Ford Transit Connect Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- The average rate for the average middle-age driver with $500 deductibles is $1,000
+- The average rate for a good driver age 40 who chooses $500 deductibles is $1,000

 State | Premium | Compared to U.S. Avg | Percent Difference |